-“We also know that population trends and human behavior will drive some disruption to the system,” Kircher explained in a recent conversation with TraceGains CEO Gary Nowacki.
-“One of the greatest stories we share is that of the pomegranate.
-They were touted as having health benefits and then we had more pomegranate products than we’d ever seen before.
-We saw what followed was a cascading food fraud that was associated with pomegranates where people were just trying to make money in the system.”
+“We know that population trends and changes in human behavior can disrupt food systems,” Kircher explained.
+“One of my favorite stories is about the pomegranate.
+Suddenly the fruit was touted for health benefits and we saw more pomegranate products than we’d ever seen before.
+We soon saw a cascade of food fraud associated with pomegranates with people taking advantage of the trend to turn a quick profit.”

-Kircher advises companies to think about either food fraud and food safety standards while considering operations during this pandemic:
+Kircher advises companies to consider food fraud and food safety standards while operating amid the pandemic:

 An Intelligent Adversary

 Companies should look for threats within what Kircher calls the food defense threat triangle.
-Fraud, sabotage, and terrorism in the food system can’t happen unless these three components exist:
+Fraud, sabotage, and terrorism in the food system happen when these three elements exist:

-- Motivation.
-The intent to do harm, including making money.
+Motivation.
+The intent to harm, including making money through illegal activity.

 “The bottom line is that we can’t control the motivation of another person,” Kircher said.
-“We can’t control their capability.
-But what we can collectively control is vulnerability.
-So [this means we need to] really understand where companies have holes in their systems we can mitigate against.”
+“We can’t control their capabilities.
+But we can collectively control vulnerability.
+So this means we need to understand where companies have holes in their systems we can mitigate against.”

-According to Kircher, cybersecurity is also a growing threat in the food and ag space.
-This makes it of the utmost importance to know your system inside out, from manufacturing to transportation, procurement, and logistics.
+According to Kircher, cybersecurity is also a growing threat in the food and agriculture space, making it crucial for your systems to be airtight, from manufacturing to transportation to procurement, and logistics.

-Kircher advises companies take a close look at their products and deconstruct them into their parts:
+Kircher advises companies to take a close look at their products and deconstruct them into their parts:

-Because we have restricted movement, are changes happening that increase vulnerability that wouldn’t normally exist?
+Because we have restricted movement, are changes happening that increase vulnerability that wouldn’t usually exist?
 Consider logistics – both upstream and downstream.

 Look at your primary ingredient sources.
 What COVID-19 measures are happening in those countries?
 Are there decreased workforces in those countries?
 Are production plants or harvesting being shut down?
 Can you trace every ingredient from origin to destination and vice versa?